cirocosta/hugo-utils/README.md

 This set of auxiliary tools comes handy for those who want to make sure that:

 - their content is always up to date (remind you if old blog posts need attention);
-- every post is properly tagged; and
+- every post is properly tagged (TODO); and
-- taxonomy terms (like, a specific category) have metadata alright.
+- taxonomy terms (like, a specific category) have metadata alright (TODO).

 ## Install